-During May 2012, a helicopter-borne electromagnetic (EM) and magnetic (VTEM^{plus}) survey was completed over the Topping Island area within the northwest portion of Red Willow (Figure 11).
-The 245 line-kilometer VTEM^{plus} survey was conducted with a close line spacing of 125 metres and flown in two different directions to provide detail of the arcuate, 6-kilometer long, EM anomaly within the Topping Island target area.
+During May 2012, a helicopter-borne electromagnetic (EM) and magnetic (VTEMplus) survey was completed over the Topping Island area within the northwest portion of Red Willow (Figure 11).
+The 245 line-kilometre VTEMplus survey was conducted with a close line spacing of 125 metres and flown in two different directions to provide detail of the arcuate, 6-kilometre long, EM anomaly within the Topping Island target area.